Trade Stock Indices

 Buying Long -indices trading term to use when buying and when opening a trade.

-Long - Long is another term used to refer to buying in indices, If a trader opens long it means that he buys the trading instrument which is heading in an upwards trend direction.
+Long - Long is another term used to refer to buying in indices, If a trader opens long it means that he buys the instrument which is heading in an upwards trend direction.
 When the trading price is moving in an upward indices trend the trend is referred to as bullish stock trend.

-Short - Short is a term used to refer to selling of a trading instrument which is going in a downward trend direction.
+Short - Short is a term used to refer to selling of a trading instrument which is going in a downwards trend direction.
 When the price is going downwards then it is known as to as a bearish stock trend.

 Buy/Long

-If the trading price is heading up we buy, this is known as going long - Hence long is just another name for buy.
+If the trading price is heading up we buy, this is known & referred to as going long - Hence long is just another name for buy.
 When the trend is moving up it is known as bullish, this is when a buy trade is placed.
 A bullish indices trend is identified by drawing an upward indices trendline on a chart.
 The example illustration explained & shown below shows a long/buy signal.

 Buy/Long bullish Trend - How to Buy a instrument